NigelFell/CI_MS2_FourInALine/README.md

 ![Four in a Line logo](assets/images/four_in_a_line.png)

-<h1 align="center">Four in a Line</h1>
+# Four in a Line

+### This is the website for a Four in a Line Game.
+It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential users.

 [View the live project here.](https://nigelfell.github.io/CI_MS2_FourInALine/)

-This is the website for a Four in a Line Game.
-It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential users.
+#

+### A screenshot of the responsive website:
 ![A screenshot of the responsive website](assets/docs/responsive.png)

+---

 ## User Experience (UX)